ARMmbed/mbed-os-5-docs/docs/reference/api/platform/Debug.md

 ## Debug

-Mbed-OS provides a set of debug functions which can be used to output debug messages to STDIO at runtime.
-These functions are declared in mbed_debug.h and are available only in debug builds.
+Mbed OS provides a set of debug functions that you can use to output debug messages to `STDIO` at runtime. `mbed_debug.h` declares these functions, which are available only in debug builds.

 ### Debug functions reference